andrepolischuk/andrepolischuk.github.io/notes/entry-point.md

 >
 > — [Yoshua Wuyts](https://medium.com/@yoshuawuyts/how-to-become-a-successful-developer-6058723583ef)

-So I will publish what I found useful.
-Maybe this will iteresting for others.
-I hope I will write regularly.
+So I'll publish what I find useful.
+Maybe this will be interest others.
+I hope I'll write regularly.

 This site was created as simple as possible: